 We all know what a bare section of a lawn looks like, but the causes can differ from one patch to another.
 For one, too much fertilizer can be the most significant factor.
 Other reasons can be that the grass succumbed to a plant disease or an insect infestation.
-In contrast, it could be that too many grasses grew in the same area and competed against each other — depleting the soil of its nutrients in the long run.
+In contrast, too many grasses grew in the same area and competed against each other — depleting the available nutrients could also lead to the same problem.

 Once you’ve identified the cause of the damaged section of the lawn, you can take the necessary steps to address them.
 Try to avoid fertilizer spills next time.
 Research on how you can stop the plant disease from spreading.
 Buy the appropriate insecticide or place them in soapy water if turns out to be effective.
 Know how to provide enough space for each grass to full grow.